desmos-labs/desmos/docs/developers/queries/staging/reactions.md

 ```

 # Query post reactions
-This query allows you to retrieve the list of post reactions of a post.
+This query allows you to retrieve the list of reactions that have been added to a post.

 **CLI**